JoeDareZone/study-challenges-poc/README.md

 ## Run Locally

+You'll need a simulator or Expo Go on your phone to preview the app.

-Clone the project
+1. Clone the project

 ```bash
   git clone https://github.com/JoeDareZone/study-challenges-poc.git
 ```

-Go to the project directory
+2. Go to the project directory

 ```bash
   cd study-challenges-poc
 ```

-Install dependencies
+3. Install dependencies

 ```bash
   npm install
 ```

-Start the server
+4. Start the app (Expo or React Native CLI)

 ```bash
   npm run start
 ```

+## Tech Stack

+- React Native
+- Expo
+- Expo Router
+- TypeScript
+- NativeWind

 ## Feedback

 For any questions or further discussion, please reach out to Joe at joewhocodes@gmail.com